mlissner/michaeljaylissner.com/content/delete-original-images-from-f-spot-and-rotate-using-exif-information.md

 You should now have a file called modifiedImages3.txt that contains the name of all of the original photos.
 To delete the pictures in this list from the collection - permanently - run:<code lang="bash">
 rm `cat modifiedImages3.txt`</code>

-You should now be able to transfer this entire directory of photos to another computer without rotation issues or duplicated photos.<!--break-->
+You should now be able to transfer this entire directory of photos to another computer without rotation issues or duplicated photos.